-Princeton's residential campus ensures that even in a student body of 5,100 undergraduates, freshmen, sophomores, juniors and seniors develop a sense of home within a tightly knit community.
+Princeton's residential campus ensures that even in a student body of 5,200 undergraduates, first-year students, sophomores, juniors and seniors develop a sense of home within a tightly knit community.
 Princeton guarantees on-campus housing for students for all four years and nearly all undergraduates live on campus.
 All residential colleges house students from all four class years as well as some graduate students.
 The residential colleges offer a welcoming environment and a host of social and intellectual opportunities throughout the academic year.
 Juniors and seniors can take advantage of these opportunities even if they choose not to live in the residential colleges.

 At the end of their sophomore year, students may choose whether to live in one of the residential colleges or remain affiliated with their college but make other living and dining arrangements.